 - 1 semester Statistics

-- English composition, exercise science, college algebra and medical terminology
+- Other recommended courses: English composition, exercise science, college algebra and medical terminology

 - Some programs require a specific number of hours in Social Science and Humanities coursework